redhat-gpte-devopsautomation/ansible-lightspeed/README.md

 Agenda
 ------
-* Getting Connected: Installation and Configuration
+* Getting Connected: Installation and Configuration.
-* A Quick Tour of Ansible Lightspeed: Generating Your First Task
+* A Quick Tour of Ansible Lightspeed: Generating Your First Task.
 * How do I generate an Ansible Lightspeed suggestion?
   * Ansible best practices.
 We’ve got you covered.
   * Finalizing the Playbook.
   * Ansible Lightspeed with Watson Code Assistant and context.
   * Transparency and openness.
 Ansible Lightspeed Content Source Matching.
-  * Wrap-up
+  * Wrap-up.